mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \pi(x) \rightarrow a
 $$

 What this expression gestures at is very simple.
 A policy $\pi$ is a function which accepts a state $x$ and yields an action $a$.
-The state and action could be anything, but in practice they are usually numerical, scalars, vectors and matices are all common.
+The state and action could be anything, but in practice they are usually numerical - scalars, vectors and matices are all common.

 Let's look at a simple example of what a policy function could look like.
 Consider a policy that accepts as its state a scalar value which is the probablity of rain for that day, and returns a scalar value which is the probability that you will bring an umbrella with you.
 This policy could be written as a piecewise function like this: